andypfau/sparameterviewer/README.md

 Known Issues and Missing Features
 ---------------------------------

+- S-Parameter features: mixed-mode, port-renumbering
+- Display: more presets, to quickly scroll through all S-parameters
 - File type registration script for Windows (using `assoc` and `ftype`)
 - Allow user to select between generic and file-specific generated expressions
 - Equation-based plot type